 It turns out that phthalates are ubiquitous – literally everywhere – in our food supply.
 For example, 2014 Norwegian study found phthalates in all foods and beverages commonly consumed (and BPA in 54%).
-Exposure was highest in meat and grains, but levels were on average less than European max exposure levels.
+Exposure was highest in meat and grains, but levels were on average less than European maximum exposure level limits.
 Phthalates are even a problem for those trying to eat clean, organic food which is stored in glass.
-A study found that levels in junk food were the same as for those eating a controlled organic diet with food stored in glass containers instead of plastic.
+A study found that phthalate levels in people eating junk food were the same as for those eating a controlled organic diet with food stored in glass containers instead of plastic.

 How do phthalates get into our body?